 A strong and fruitful team essentially holds itself to an ideal trifecta of talent with: a) strong math and stats skills, b) strong programming skills, and c) strong communication skills.
 By coalescing individuals who cover off on either one, or all of these criteria, you’re not only able to build a successful team for your organization—but source, measure and translate data, models and outcomes, while empowering others to take action that leads to confident, sustainable business decisions.

-This article was published as a post-conference wrap up for ESOMAR Big Data World 2016.
+As published in ESOMAR Big Data World 2016.